Transition metal impurities in Silicon: Computational search for a semiconductor qubit: Results

-We further calculate the one-particle optical absorption coefficient for these five candidates (see bottom subfigures in Fig.\ \ref{fig:sub_candidate}(a) and (b)), in order to verify that the optical triplet-triplet transitions are not only symmetry allowed but also bright.
+Lastly, we calculate the one-particle optical absorption coefficient for these five candidates (see bottom subfigures in Fig.\ \ref{fig:sub_candidate}(a) and (b)), in order to verify that the optical triplet-triplet transitions are not only symmetry allowed but also have high transition probability.
 We focus on the photon energy range within the silicon band gap since we are searching for in-gap optical transitions.
 The first strong peaks are related to the triplet-triplet transitions for all the candidates while the rest of the peaks are associated with transition between band edge states and the mid-gap defect states.
-Also, the absorption coefficient for all first peaks reaches $\sim$10$^{3}$-10$^{4}$ cm$^{-1}$, suggesting relatively bright transitions.
-The locations of these peaks that are associated with the in-gap triplet-triplet transitions are within the photon energy range of 0.4 - 0.6 eV ($\approx$ 3100 - 2066 nm).
-Unlike NV- center in diamond ($\approx$ 637 nm \cite{Davies_PRSL_1976}), these optical transitions are located at the opposite end of the optical fiber attenuation, with the signal loss dominated by silica infrared absorption\cite{Chatterjee_arxiv_2020}.
-While the calculated transitions suggest longer wavelength than the optimal operating bands, our results nonetheless predict candidates that can serve as spin-photon interfaces.
-Optical transitions of $\sim$1 eV is desirable for the application of quantum communication to minimize attenuation loss in optical fiber.
-However, limited by the Si band gap of $\sim$1.2 eV, in-gap states that give rise to optical transitions close to 1 eV are inevitably close to Si band edges.
-Close proximity of defect levels to Si band edges requires lower operating temperature to maintain the fidelity of the spin state.
-Therefore, for design perspective of optically addressable point defects in Si, the trade-off between operating temperature and photon wavelength should be considered.
+Also, the absorption coefficient for all first peaks reaches $\sim$10$^{3}$-10$^{4}$ cm$^{-1}$, suggesting relatively high transition probability.
+With all these criteria, we found three promising substitutional TM defects in Si (Co$\mathrm{_{Si}^{-1}}$, Cu$\mathrm{_{Si}^{-1}}$, and Zn$\mathrm{_{Si}^{0}}$).
+We note that their in-gap triplet-triplet transitions are within the mid-IR photon energy range of 0.4 - 0.6 eV ($\approx$ 3100 - 2066 nm).
+Such mid-IR photons have significantly larger attenuation loss (at the order of 10-1000 dB/km) through silica optical fiber\cite{Artyushenko_OP_2014}, in comparison to the NV$^{-}$ center (1-10 dB/km) and the optimal telecommunication bands (few tenth dB/km)\cite{Artyushenko_OP_2014,Wolfowicz_NRM_2021}, making them unsuitable for quantum communication using silica optical fiber.
+But mid-IR photons fall in the so-called atmospheric windows\cite{Hao_AO_2017}, which are the desired wavelength for free-space long-distance communication.
+Since localized defects are known to provide an alternative way to emit mid-IR radiation\cite{Lin_Nanophotonics_2018}, the candidates identified here have the potential to advance free-space long-distance communication.
+For quantum applications, our results reveal the candidates that can potentially serve as spin-photon interfaces, which can couple and read out spin donor qubits in Si\cite{Morse_SA_2017}.
+Furthermore, the recently reported G- and T-centers in Si\cite{Redjem_nature_electronics_2020,Bergeron_PRXQuantum_2020} fall in this telecommunication range and showcase the possibility to use Si as platform for quantum communication at low temperature (few K).
+Therefore, for quantum communication, future search for color centers with telecommunication wavelengths in Si remains open.